warmlogic/haikuincidence/README.md

     $ pip install -r requirements.txt
     ```

+1. Add phrases to `data/ignore.txt` to ignore tweets that contain these exact strings, one string per line
+1. Add phrases to `data/track.txt` to only search for tweets that contain any of the exact strings, one string per line (see [the documentation about `track`](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/basic-stream-parameters) for more info)
 1. `sudo cp haikuincidence.service /etc/systemd/system/haikuincidence.service`
 1. `sudo systemctl daemon-reload`
 1. `sudo systemctl enable haikuincidence`